 Emergency Shelter and Temporary Housing

-Sheltering services offered through Catholic Charities provide a secure, temporary place to stay along with care and support as survivors regain control to make decisions about their future.
-Residents can stay for up to 28 days.
+Sheltering services for survivors and their children offered through Catholic Charities provide a secure, temporary place to stay along with care and support as survivors regain control to make decisions about their future.

 After Shelter Support